kugushev/triz4programmers/40 Principles/40 Inventive Principles for Programmers.md

 ## 33 HOMOGENITY
 ![](resources/33%20HOMOGENITY.png)
 ### Strategies and Recommendations
-- Impair the interacting objects or parts of the system the same structure with similar or identical properties.
+- Impair the interacting objects or parts of the system with the same structure with similar or identical properties.
-- Compose your system from a number of homogeneous objects.
+- Compose your system from several homogeneous objects.
 - Make some parts of your system homogeneous with your supersystem.
 - Make some parts of your process, which interact with supersystem, homogeneous with the supersystem
 ### Examples